nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `assign i/STUDENT_ID tn/TASK_NAME`

-* Assigns a task to a particular student
+* Assigns a task to a particular student.

 Example:
 * `assign i/A0XXXXXXR tn/assignment 1`
-    * assigns assignment 1 to student with id A0XXXXXXR.
+    * Assigns assignment 1 to student with id A0XXXXXXR.

 ### Displaying manual for a command: `manual`